-Conversely, we can use depth-first search to build dynamic programming algorithms for problems defined over dags.
+Conversely, we can use depth-first search to build dynamic programming algorithms for problems with less structured dependency graphs.
 For example, consider the longest path problem, which asks for the path of maximum total weight from one node s to another node t in a directed graph G with weighted edges.
-The longest path problem is NP-hard in general directed graphs, by an easy reduction from the traveling salesman problem, but it is easy to solve in linear time if the input graph G is acyclic.
-For any node s, let LLP(s,t) denote the length of longest path in G from s to t.
-If G is a dag, this function satisfies the recurrence where $\ell(v \to w)$ is the given weight ('length') of edge $v \to w$ .
-In particular, if s is a sink but not equal to t, then $LLP(s,t) = \infty$ .
-We can now easily evaluate this recursive function in O(V+E) time by performing a depth-first search of G starting at s.
+The longest path problem is NP-hard in general directed graphs, by an easy reduction from the traveling salesman problem, but it is easy to solve in linear time if the input graph G is acyclic, as follows.
+For any node s, let LLP(s,t) denote the Length of the Longest Path in G from s to t.
+If G is a dag, this function satisfies the recurrence where $\ell(v \to w)$ is the given weight ("length") of edge $v \to w$.
+In particular, if s is a sink but not equal to t, then $LLP(s,t) = \infty$.
+The dependency graph for this recurrence is the input graph G itself: subproblem LLP(u,t) depends on subproblem LLP(v,t) if and only if $u \to v$ is an edge in G. Thus, we can evaluate this recursive function in O(V+E) time by performing a depth-first search of G, starting at s.